AdobeDocs/experience-manager-learn.en/help/forms/document-services/apply-reader-extension-rights-to-pdf.md

 1. [Download and install the ares.ares.core-ares Bundle](assets/ares.ares.core-ares.jar).
 This has the custom service and the servlet to apply usage rights and stream the pdf back
 1. [Import the client libs and custom submit](assets/applyaresdemo.zip)
 1. [Import the Adaptive Form](assets/applyaresform.zip)
-1. Add Reader Extensions certificate to "fd-service" user
+1. Add Reader Extensions certificate to "fd-service" user.
+Make sure the alias is "ares".
 1. [Preview Adaptive Form](http://localhost:4502/content/dam/formsanddocuments/applyreaderextensions/jcr:content?wcmmode=disabled)
 1. Select the appropriate rights and upload PDF file
 1. Click Submit to get Reader Extended PDF